 If the needle seal located in the rotor seal is not sealing around the needle, some of the sample will come out of the injection port.
 The outer diameter and length of the needle must be the correct size for the valve in order for the needle seal to function.
 If the OD and needle length are correct, the needle seal may have expanded through frequent use.
 The needle seal can be reformed by pushing down on the needle guide, which in turn pushes on the seal and closes it up.

 Note: Never use a beveled, pointed, or tapered needle.
+Always use a square cut needle.
 This can permanently damage the rotor seal and stator face assembly.

 If your valve is leaking out the injection port, vent line(s), or the stator ring and stator interface, most likely the rotor seal has been scratched.
 When replacing the rotor seal, I always check the stator face assembly to make sure that it is not damaged.
 Any chip or crack on the ceramic stator face will damage a new rotor seal in just one turn.
 If the pressure setting of the valve has been exceeded, this can cause the valve to leak as well.

-First, confirm that the processor will operate separately from your instrument.
-To isolate the processor, disconnect the interface cable from your instrument, leave the power supply connected to the processor, and put the processor in the LOCAL mode.
-Verify the communications mode of your fluid processor module.
+First, confirm that the EV/MXII valve will operate separately from your instrument.
+To isolate the valve, disconnect the interface cable from your instrument, leave the power supply connected to the unit, and put the unit in the LOCAL mode using the front panel.

-To check the communications in the level logic mode (LabPro part number ending in -01):
+To check the communications in the level logic mode:

-To check the communications in the BCD mode (LabPRO part number ending in -03):
+To check the communications in the BCD mode:

-If the processor is responding as described, the problem is with the instrument’s communication to the fluidic processor.
+If the valve is responding as described, the problem is with the instrument’s communication to the EV/MXII unit.
 Contact your instrument manufacturer’s technical service department.

-Any instrument can be used to control a fluidic processor as long as it has external switches that are a contact closure or a TTL switch.
+Any instrument can be used to control an EV/MXII valve as long as it has external switches that are a contact closure or a TTL switch.
 Regarding the external switches:

 The change in color in the outer ring of the stator face assembly is due to a change in material.
 This material does not contact the fluid flow path, and the change will not affect the function of this part.